mattmc3/zshrc.d/README.md

 ## Description

-Similar to the Fish shell's conf.d directory, this plugin allows you to source your .zshrc configuration from files in a directory.
+This plugin allows you to source your .zshrc configuration from files in a directory.

 So, instead of storing all your configuration settings in a single `~/.zshrc` file, you can organize `.zsh` files in a `${ZDOTDIR:-$HOME}/.zshrc.d` directory and this plugin will source them.

-If using `$ZDOTDIR`, this plugin supports using the non-hidden `$ZDOTDIR/zshrc.d` directory as an alternative.
+If using `$ZDOTDIR`, this plugin supports using the non-hidden `$ZDOTDIR/zshrc.d` directory as an alternative, or you can set the `$ZSHRCD` to specify a custom location.

 ## FAQ

 _Q: Does this mean I can replace my `.zshrc` file entirely?_

 **A: No, you will still need a `.zshrc` file for Zsh to run properly, but you can reduce its contents to just the minimal code required to load this plugin and then use your `.zshrc.d` directory for everything else.**

 _Q: How can I ensure that my .zsh config files are loaded in the right order?_

 **A: Files are sorted alphabetically by locale, the same as your `ls` command, so name your files accordingly.**

 _Q: How do I name files if I need them to load first?_

 **A: One method is to prefix any files that have to load first with a numbering scheme (ie: 00-99).**

 _Q: How do I name files if I need them to load last?_

-**A: One method is to prefix any files that have to load last with `zz-`.**
+**A: One method is to prefix any files that have to load last with `zz-`, or `zz01-`.**

 _Q: How do I keep a file in my zshrc.d directory, but prevent it from being sourced?_